You are here:

 The Order of Protection must be served within one year of its issuance.
 Once served, an Order of Protection is valid

-for one year from the date the Order is issued.
+for one year from the date the Order is served.

 Even if you initiate contact, the Defendant could be arrested for violating this protective order.